PadalaBalaSivaSaiMegiReddy/cricket-team-expressJS-application/README.md

 Given two files `app.js` and a database file `cricketTeam.db` consisting a table `cricket_team`.

-Write APIs to perform operations on the table `cricket_team` containing the following columns,
+Wrote APIs to perform operations on the table `cricket_team` containing the following columns,

 | Columns       | Type    |
 | ------------- | ------- |